digital-archives/HISTGA1011/final_project/abstract.md

 - [ ] **Research approach:** How will you gather details about your chosen institution and collection(s)?

 ### 📂 **Collection selection & digitization plan**
-- [ ] **Collection(s) selected for digitization** *(include URL(s) to finding aid)*:
+- [ ] **Collection selected for digitization** *(include URL(s) to finding aid)*:
-- [ ] **Content overview:** Describe the intellectual content of your collection.
+- [ ] **Content overview:** Describe the intellectual content of your collection (you may copy/paste finding aid details here)
+- [ ] **Materials selected:** Describe which materials from your chosen collection you will be working with, including format(s), extents, series/subseries.
+- [ ] **Materials selected are not available online:** Double check this, please!
-- [ ] **Rationale:** Why is this collection a priority for processing and making materials accessible over others?
+- [ ] **Rationale:** Why should this collection/materials selected be a priority for processing and making materials accessible over others?
-- [ ] **Inventory:** Provide a basic physical inventory *(you may copy/paste form and extent details from the finding aid if applicable)*.
+- [ ] **Inventory:** Provide a basic physical inventory *(you may copy/paste form and extent details from the finding aid if applicable, such as container lists, or extent summaries)*.
 - [ ] **Born-digital processing:** If the collection contains born-digital materials, what media does it contain, and what techniques will be required to transfer contents of the media?
 - [ ] **Digitization requirements:** What types of digitization are needed based on physical formats present?
-- [ ] **Estimated duration:** How long do you anticipate the digitization process will take (rough estimate)?

 ### ⚠️ **Potential Constraints**
-- [ ] What resource, budget, technological, or physical condition challenges might impact your digitization project?
+- [ ] What resource/capacity, budget, technological, or physical condition challenges might impact your digitization project?
+- [ ] What staff/staff skills might be required to do the work?
-- [ ] How does your institution currently provide access to digital collections?
+- [ ] How does your chosen institution currently provide access to digital collections?
 (Describe the platform(s) used, the level of access provided, the system(s) used for managing digital repository materials, front-end access, accessioning, appraisal, archival processing and arrangement, and any other function.)
 - [ ] What are some limitations or challenges in the current setup?
 (Consider issues like usability, metadata quality, long-term storage, accessibility, rights and restrictions, or anything else.)
-- [ ] How will you research other institutions or best practices to inform your proposal?
+- [ ] Are there other institutions' setups you might look to for inspiration?
+(Feel free to link out to any relevant online documentation)

 ### 🌍 **Access & Discovery**
 - [ ] **Intended users:** Who will benefit from this  collection being made available online?